February 13, 2021

 5. DON’T BE TOO MUCH–EVEN IF YOU ARE TOO MUCH

-It is going to pay you dividends if you are able to take social cues from the mother of the bride and scale back a bit to allow her to have her day in the sun.
-The wedding day is not about you or the mother of the bride, but she will probably see it as her event and her day to make her daughter shine.
+It is going to pay you dividends if you are able to take social cues from the mother of the bride and scale back a bit.
+The wedding day is not about you or the mother of the bride, but she will probably see it as her event and her day.

 If she feels like you are competing with her–even if you feel that she is competing with you–then she will shut doors and exclude you from important aspects of the process.